Skip to main content

 Poitier would continue to land such roles in films such as Cry, the Beloved Country (1951) and Blackboard Jungle (1955).
 But it was around the late ‘50s that his presence really started to gain traction.
 1958 saw him headlining a film opposite Tony Curtis in The Defiant Ones, a film following two escaped convicts, one black and one white, who are chained together and must learn to get along if they are going to survive.
 The film was a moderate success in the U.S., such that studios were curious enough to keep Poitier around.
 It was also here that Poitier earned his first Oscar nomination, making him the first black actor to be nominated in this category.

 Then came Poitier’s major breakthrough role in 1963 with Lilies of the Field.
-Here, Poitier plays a drifting handyman who helps a trio of immigrant nuns build a chapel for the impoverished townsfolk, and it is for this role that Poitier would make history as the first black man to win an Oscar.
-And just like that, Poitier became the first black actor in Hollywood to have real bargaining power.
+Here, Poitier plays a drifting handyman who helps a group of immigrant nuns build a chapel for the impoverished townsfolk, and it is for this role that Poitier would make history as the first Black man to win an Oscar.
+And just like that, Poitier became the first Black actor in Hollywood to have real bargaining power.

 Poitier directly addressed an America that was for the first time really considering what it meant that all men were created equal.
 Poitier was there to instruct white America on how to respect other Black Americans.
 The way he did this was generally by rising above his circumstances, including the expectations of the other main characters, and proving them wrong in their assumptions that he was lesser because of his race.
 With some exceptions, Poitier was the sole Black character within a mostly white fabric, and his function here wasn’t really to have his own revelations or moments of growth so much as to get the other white characters to confront the errors of their ways.
 In the end, Poitier’s own character arc played second string next to that of his white, often bigoted co-leads.